Genuine Roman Coin Sterling Necklace (LICINIUS; 308-324 A.D.)

 Jupiter (Back): Depicts Jupiter (also Jove - god of the sky and thunder and king of the Roman pantheon; i.e. the Roman Zeus) surrounded by IOVI CONSERVATORI - to Jupiter the protector.
 Jupiter stands between eagle and captive, holding victory on a globe in his right hand and a scepter in his left.

-*** NOTE: Necklace comes with a card of authenticity and the explanation of what the coin is.
+*** NOTE: Necklace comes with a certificate of authenticity (photo 4).